blue-luke/battle-club2/README.md

 I should use a vertical approach an another web project to allow me to compare the two approaches.

+## Highlights

+- The test 'Successfully defend player 2', lines 19 to 31 in attack_a_player_spec.rb.
+Line 26 features an 'unstubbing' of a method call.
+This is necessary because the method has to be stubbed initially (line 20) to ensure a specific amount of damage is incurred by player 2 (line 24).
+However, stubbing the method also avoids the 'defend' functionality, which we want to then test for.
+So, unstubbing is necessary.

 ## Basic user stories

 As two Players,